About

 Research

-My PhD thesis, submitted in December 2025, is titled From cars to commons: Repurposing car-allocated land to improve health and wellbeing in UK cities.
+My PhD thesis, completed in early 2026, is titled From cars to commons: Repurposing car-allocated land to improve health and wellbeing in UK cities.
 The thesis challenges the car-based status quo through three lines of inquiry: it describes the harm caused by the current system (see “car harm” paper below); it identifies and measures the land allocated to cars; and it explores the potential of this land for improving health and wellbeing through the lens of the commons.

-This research draws on my training in critical geography and in both quantitative (e.g. spatial analysis, statistics) and qualitative techniques (e.g. interviews, focus groups).
+This research draws on my training in critical geography and in both quantitative (e.g. spatial analysis, statistics) and qualitative techniques (e.g. interviews, document analysis).
 My PhD was funded by the Natural Environment Research Council (NERC), part of UK Research and Innovation (UKRI) and administered via the Edinburgh Earth, Ecology and Environment Doctoral Training Partnership (E4 DTP) at the University of Edinburgh.
-I am based in Geography in the School of GeoSciences.
-The supervisory team is based at the University of Edinburgh, Coventry University, and the University of Oxford.
+The supervisory team was based at the University of Edinburgh, Coventry University, and the University of Oxford.

 Latest publication: Miner, Patrick, Barbara M. Smith, Anant Jani, Geraldine McNeill, and Alfred Gathorne-Hardy.
 2024.
 “Car Harm: A Global Review of Automobility’s Harm to People and the Environment”.
 Journal of Transport Geography.